Del Taco Restaurants (NASDAQ:TACO) Releases Earnings Results, Beats Estimates By $0.06 EPS

-Del Taco Restaurants (NASDAQ:TACO) released its earnings results on Sunday.
-The restaurant operator reported $0.20 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.14 by $0.06, MarketWatch Earnings reports.
-Del Taco Restaurants had a negative net margin of 42.94% and a positive return on equity of 5.43%.
+Del Taco Restaurants (NASDAQ:TACO) released its quarterly earnings results on Sunday.
+The restaurant operator reported $0.20 earnings per share for the quarter, topping analysts’ consensus estimates of $0.14 by $0.06, MarketWatch Earnings reports.
+Del Taco Restaurants had a positive return on equity of 5.43% and a negative net margin of 42.94%.

-The business also recently announced a — dividend, which was paid on Tuesday, February 23rd.
-Investors of record on Tuesday, February 2nd were given a dividend of $0.04 per share.
-The ex-dividend date of this dividend was Monday, February 1st.
-Del Taco Restaurants’s payout ratio is presently 34.04%.
+The company also recently announced a — dividend, which was paid on Tuesday, February 23rd.
+Investors of record on Tuesday, February 2nd were issued a dividend of $0.04 per share.
+The ex-dividend date was Monday, February 1st.
+Del Taco Restaurants’s dividend payout ratio (DPR) is 34.04%.

-In other Del Taco Restaurants news, Director Eileen A. Aptman purchased 88,952 shares of the firm’s stock in a transaction on Thursday, December 10th.
-The stock was acquired at an average price of $7.40 per share, for a total transaction of $658,244.80.
-Following the purchase, the director now owns 45,511 shares of the company’s stock, valued at approximately $336,781.40.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-16.50% of the stock is owned by insiders.
+Separately, Zacks Investment Research cut Del Taco Restaurants from a “buy” rating to a “hold” rating in a report on Thursday, February 11th.
+Two investment analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+The stock has a consensus rating of “Buy” and an average price target of $11.00.

-Separately, Zacks Investment Research downgraded shares of Del Taco Restaurants from a “buy” rating to a “hold” rating in a research report on Thursday, February 11th.
-Two research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-Del Taco Restaurants has a consensus rating of “Buy” and an average price target of $11.00.
+In other news, Director Eileen A. Aptman bought 88,952 shares of the stock in a transaction that occurred on Thursday, December 10th.
+The stock was bought at an average cost of $7.40 per share, for a total transaction of $658,244.80.
+Following the acquisition, the director now directly owns 45,511 shares of the company’s stock, valued at approximately $336,781.40.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Company insiders own 16.50% of the company’s stock.

 About Del Taco Restaurants